threefoldfoundation/www_threefold_io/content/page/community/header/header.md

 ---
 id: join_community
 title: ''
-subtitle: We always look for talanted, heart centered, driven people to join us on our mission!
+subtitle: Join us on our mission to build a planet-positive and data sovereign Internet owned by the people.
 btn1: Apply
 link1: https://06gdrqp39yz.typeform.com/to/FffDv61M
 btn2: ''